Last Updated on April 17, 2022 by Lee Burnett, DO, FAAFP

 So we will continue to have access problems, with 30-34 million uninsured, and an unwillingness of docs to see Medicare and Medicaid patients.
 That statistic will be going up.

-There will be a shortfall of 30,000 primary care docs by 2015, with increasing cost sharing, decreasing affordability.
+There will be a shortfall of 30,000 primary care docs by 2015, with increasing cost-sharing, and decreasing affordability.

 Eight million are expected to lose employer-sponsored insurance [ESI], Increasing a shift to part-time workers, because, under ACA, below a certain percentage of full-time employees, employers don’t have to provide insurance.
 That’s a big trend.